 Interestingly enough, matcha dates back to ancient Japan in the 12th century, introduced and popularized by Zen Buddhist monks.
 It continues to be a staple beverage or a culinary ingredient, because of its high content of antioxidants, amino acids, vitamins, and minerals, in addition to the lovely umami-sweet taste that is there to it.

 4 teaspoons of Matcha powder generally packs about 280 mg of caffeine, but the combination of caffeine with L-theanine in matcha green tea provides a clean, stable, and extended boost of energy.
-This means that matcha green tea powder benefits the body of a long lasting energy, minus the anxious jitters and crashes of caffeine found in coffee.
+This means that matcha green tea powder benefits the body with long-lasting energy, minus the anxious jitters and crashes of caffeine found in coffee.

 Regular intake of matcha green tea blend has been proven scientifically to improve one’s brain function by reducing stress and alleviating symptoms of anxiety as well.
 Any matcha contains more caffeine than any regular green tea hence, along with the presence of L-theanine for a sustainable, clean sort of energy boost.
 Regularly drinking matcha can lead to faster reaction times, increased attention, and enhanced memory.
 This was the prime reason that the Zen Buddhist monks took to matcha, for it helped them to meditate for long hours.